wp-plugins/wp-fastest-cache/readme.txt

 = Is this plugin compatible with qTranslate? =
 Yes, it works if you use qTranslate with "Use Query Mode (?lang=en)".

+= Is this plugin compatible with WPtouch Mobile Plugin? = Yes, it is compatible with WPtouch Mobile Plugin %100.

 == Upgrade notice ==